 What is it?

-Osgood-Schlatters Disease is a common diagnosis given to young, athletic boys suffering from pain in the front of their knee and below their kneecap that is sharp and stabbing when they run.
+Osgood-Schlatters Disease is a common diagnosis more common to young, athletic boys suffering from pain in the front of their knee and below their kneecap that is sharp and stabbing when they run.
 It generally begins quickly in a run and progresses to the point that it prevents running at all.
 Squatting, lunging, stairs and jumping are also often reported to be painful.

 How did I get it?